ericvpineda/doro/readme.md

   - User input for hours, minutes, and focus description
   - Desktop notification when timer complete

+## Reasoning for Project (In segments)

+- Initially, I wanted to learn about creating a simple chrome extension, which was a pomodoro app.
+- However, it was fairly easy to make since I've learned basic react and web development.
+- So to make things more challenging, I ventured to learn new technologies, including typescript and webpack.
+- Eventually, the pomodoro app was expanded to include Spotify when I thought music would be complementary to a timer app.
+- When I researched there was no such application in the Chrome store, I thought I had to build it.
+Then, Doro was born.

 ## API

 - Front-end library: [ReactJS](https://reactjs.org/)